 This is the question that I will be seeking to answer in this article.
 But before I get to answer this question, let me first discuss the different types of broadheads available.

 Types of Broadheads

 There are two main types of broadheads, fixed and mechanical.
 Fixed broadheads are popular among old school bowhunters and among archers who use bows with lower draw weights.
 These types of broadheads have a broad design and are usually glued onto arrow shafts.
 However, some fixed broadheads feature a screw-in design for attaching to the arrow shaft.

-N:B: Learn which are the best carbon arrows of 2017 from above hyperlink.
+N:B: Learn which are the best carbon arrows of 2018 from the hyperlink.

 Carbon Express Nativ Fixed Broadheads